The Forester Sisters (album)

-The Forester Sisters is the debut studio album by the American country music group of the same name.
+The Forester Sisters is the debut studio album by American country music group The Forester Sisters.
 It was released in 1985 (see 1985 in country music) on Warner Bros.
 Records.
 The lead-off single, "(That's What You Do) When You're in Love", peaked at No. 10 on the Billboard country chart.
 It was followed by three consecutive number-one hits: "I Fell in Love Again Last Night", "Just in Case", and "Mama's Never Seen Those Eyes".

+"Just in Case" was originally recorded by Exile on their 1984 album Kentucky Hearts.
+"Dixie Man" was originally recorded by Randy Barlow on his 1981 album Dimensions.